spectrocloud/librarium/docs/docs-content/clusters/palette-virtual-clusters/configure-oidc-virtual-cluster.md

 ---

-Before deploying a virtual cluster, you must set up OpenID Connect (OIDC) Identity Provider (IDP) for the cluster group to which the virtual cluster will be deployed.
+Before deploying a virtual cluster, you must set up OpenID Connect (OIDC) Identity Provider (IDP) for the cluster group the virtual cluster belongs to.
 As virtual clusters are deployed to that cluster group, OIDC information in the cluster group configuration will be inserted into the virtual cluster configuration.

 ## Prerequisites